 Yota Batsaki, Executive Director, Dumbarton Oaks (Washington, D.C.), Harvard University

 Yota Batsaki is the executive director of Dumbarton Oaks, a Harvard University research center, museum, and historic garden located in Washington DC.
 She is also Principal Investigator for the Plant Humanities Initiative at Dumbarton Oaks, funded by the Andrew W. Mellon Foundation.
 See Yota Batsaki's bio.

-Anna Stavrakopoulou, Associate Professor in Theater Studies, Aristotle University of Thessaloniki, and Program Director for Byzantine Studies, Dumbarton Oaks (Washington, D.C.), Harvard University
+Anna Stavrakopoulou, Associate Professor in Theater Studies, Aristotle University of Thessaloniki

-Anna Stavrakopoulou is an associate professor at the School of Drama at Aristotle University of Thessaloniki, currently on leave, serving as the Program Director in Byzantine Studies at Dumbarton Oaks.
+Anna Stavrakopoulou is an associate professor at the School of Drama at Aristotle University of Thessaloniki.
+Recently, she served as the Program Director in Byzantine Studies at Dumbarton Oaks (2018-2021).
 See Anna Stavrakopoulou's bio.